neptune-ai/docs/docs/logging-and-managing-experiment-results/downloading-experiment-data-programmatically/index.rst

 In addition to uploading experiment data to Neptune, neptune-client can be used to fetch data directly from Neptune for further processing, such as for custom analysis.

-This page presents the methods in the `Neptune Python Library <introduction.html>`_ that enable you to download project and experiment data.
+This page presents the methods in the that enable you to download project and experiment data.

-|Study this example|.
+You may want to check out |this example| project for more information.

 Getting Project Data
 --------------------